 The test will be stopped early should baby encounter any problems and your healthcare providers may recommend that you purchase and use a special flat-lying infant car bed, which will allow your baby to lay fully extended while being protected during transportation.
-If your baby requires the use of a car bed, the AAP advises that he or she undergo a car seat challenge test again when transitioning to a semi-upright infant car seat.
+If your baby requires the use of a car bed, the AAP advises that they go through a car seat challenge test again when transitioning to a semi-upright infant car seat.

-Always choose a rear facing car seat with a 3-point harness system or convertible car seat with a 5-point harness for your infant.
+Always choose a rear facing car seat with a 5-point harness for your infant.
 Other key recommendations include:

-- Position your baby with her back and buttocks flat against the car seat; you can place rolled blankets around her to keep her from slouching or sliding.
+- Position your baby with their back and buttocks flat against the car seat

-- The harness should be snug with just enough room to slide your hand between baby’s chest and the retainer clip, which should be positioned mid-chest.
+- The harness should be snug and the retainer clip should be positioned mid-chest

-- If possible, have an adult sit in a rear seat with the infant.
+- When possible, have an adult sit in the rear seat with the infant

-- Never leave an infant unattended in a car seat and never use your car seat for baby’s nap.
+- Never leave an infant unattended in a car seat and never use the car seat for baby’s nap